LASP-Libera/libera_utils/README.md

 # Libera Science Data Processing Utilities

-This package contains utilities and common code for the Libera Science Data Center and algorithm developers.
+Libera Utils is a package containing modules that are commonly used throughout the Libera Science Data Center codebase and processing algorithms.
+This package is published on PyPI to support our L2 algorithm developers with standardized code for interacting with our AWS resources and a consistent API for common tasks required of all developers.

-## Further Documentation
+## Documentation

-Documentation, including full API documentation, is automatically published through ReadTheDocs at https://libera-utils.readthedocs.io
+Documentation site, including full API listing: [https://libera-utils.readthedocs.io](https://libera-utils.readthedocs.io)

 Additional documentation helpful for Level 2 Algorithm Developers is also available in the Libera SDC Developer Guide.
 Please contact the Libera SDC Team at LASP for access to the Developer Guide.

-## Installation PyPI
+## Installation

 ```bash
 pip install libera-utils